arwes/arwes/guidelines/README.md

 But they can be elaborated.
 These elements should express they have a function.

 All components in an experience, should feel they are interconnected as a whole, so it is not just functional but intelligent.
-Actions in one place, can echo the other places or even broadcast it to the whole system.
+Actions in one place, can echo in other places or even broadcast it to the whole system.

 ### Energetic and Vibrant

 All components should connect with the user visually and aurally.
+By navigating, things don't just appear or disappear.
 They should feel being assembled, evolved and decomposed.
-Using them should be an experience as a creator and as an explorer.
+Using them should be an experience as an explorer and also as a creator.

 Elements glowing should inspire energy and animation should activate it.
 User should feel connected with the system.